DarkRewar/BaseTool/README.md

 # Base Tool

 The perfect starter tool to put in your Unity projects!

 # Description

 # Installation

-This tool is made for the Unity package manager.
+This tool is made for the Unity package manager and is available for Unity 2021 LTS and further.

 How to install:

 - Go to `Window > Package Manager` ;
 - Click the plus button-dropdown on the top-left of the window ;